Husband feeling left out

 Kevin T.

-Yes that is something we can consider.
+Yes, that is something we can consider.
 We both have looked at poly meetups but nothing interesting came up, which is weird because we live in a capital.
 I want to have a look at this again.
-Then doing the more traditional way of meeting outside for activities is a good one and I'll suggest that he tries with something he likes.
+Going the more traditional way of meeting outside for activities is a good one and I'll suggest that he tries with something he likes.
 He's really good at making new friends.

 Last edited:

 This sounds reasonable.
-I am new to Polly while my primary partner has a lot more experience.
-So much that he thinks he knows everything 🤣.
+I am new to poly, while my primary partner has a lot more experience.
 I get a lot out of reading polyamory books and listening to podcasts.
 Doing this together would help with some of our discussion and would be a good resource when needed.

 My J has the same feeling about not having a partner right now.
-I do try to help with him finding a partner but feel ultimately that it is his responsibility to make the effort.
-AND when it is not successful that it is not my / your fault!
+I do try to help with him finding a partner, but ultimately it is his responsibility to make the effort.
+When it is not successful that it is not my/your fault!

 Because feelings / emotions come and go, they don't define the person.

-Not sure how you connect a negative thought or feeling to defining a person who has that thought or feeling.
-If he invest lots of time money and energy into poly and dating and has little to no success and still feels left behind wouldnt that be valid and not necessarily defining as a person?
+I'm not sure how you connect a negative thought or feeling to defining a person who has that thought or feeling.
+If he invest lots of time, money and energy into poly and dating and has little to no success and still feels left behind, wouldn't that be valid and not necessarily defining as a person?

 How can another partner be a distraction?

-Not uncommon for some people to date on the same night or date in general to distract from dwelling thoughts while their spouse is off on a date or to have that unspoken parity and equal amount of activity.
-The busier you are the less time to dwell on stuff.
+Not uncommon for some people to date on the same night or date in general to distract from dwelling thoughts while their spouse is off on a date, or to have that unspoken parity and equal amount of activity.
+The busier you are, the less time you have to dwell on stuff.

-Really …is this his philosophy or something you both are aspiring to ?
-I guess id need to know how you’re defining self growth ?
-Some relationships and love affairs are super easy and fun, exciting, rewarding…how much self grow is there?
-Some are more challenging, and difficult, perplexing and drive you crazy mentality and with chemical passion.
-But is it automatic??
-I never enter a relationship for self growth.
-At least Not knowingly.
+Really?
+Is this his philosophy or something you both are aspiring to?
+I guess I'd need to know how you’re defining self growth.
+Some relationships and love affairs are super easy and fun, exciting, rewarding.
+How much self-growth is there?
+Some are more challenging, difficult, perplexing and drive you crazy mentally and with chemical passion.
+But is it automatic?
+I never enter a relationship for self growth, at least not knowingly.

 He wants that growth, and I'll be happy for him when he gets to experience it.

-can he give an example what that means for him ? has he not date very much prior to you?
+Can he give an example of what that means for him?
+Has he not dated very much prior to you?

 It might even be possible that the moment he starts working on his feelings, his outlook will change and bring him more positivity.

-Ah I'm tough, been through much worse in life.
-The feeling of guilt is not strong but new so I'm working on it.
+I'm tough, been through much worse in life.
+The feeling of guilt is not strong but new, so I'm working on it.

 I meant toughen up and not let his moodiness and complaining affect you.
 You should feel confidant that you have nothing to feel guilty about.
-And with complete confidence there will be NO guilt.
+With complete confidence there will be no guilt.

-Self confidence is a weak spot, especially when navigating through something new.
-I'm looking at / doing things I can do to help, but of course there's a limit, the rest is up to him.
+Self-confidence is a weak spot, especially when navigating through something new.
+I'm doing things to help, but of course there's a limit.

-And I'm too independent.
+I'm too independent.
 I'm probably acting more as a 'coach' at the moment.
 But taking his hand to walk him to a date after picking up his clothes and making sure he showered?
-Haha, my mind is picturing something very funny ;) neither of us would accept that.
+I'm picturing something very funny.
+Neither of us would accept that.

-Does he think he needs a coach ?
-Is he coachable ?
-I was a coach for youth sports for way too long and some kids/ people are coachable and some are not.
+Does he think he needs a coach?
+Is he coachable?
+I was a coach for youth sports.
+Some kids/people are coachable and some are not.

 Hi Photonsun,